Mechanicsburg Area Senior High School: School information and history

 The school's mascot was first referenced as the "Wildcat" in a 1937 edition of the school newspaper, The Torch.
 Prior to this, Mechanicsburg's athletic teams were referenced as the "Steel-and-Maroon" or the "Maroon-and-Steel".
 No information is currently known as to why the school chose a wildcat as its mascot or the exact date when it was chosen.

 Extracurriculars

-The district offers a wide variety of clubs, activities and sports.